 3. Identity Reflection

 There are many ways to get to know students and for them to learn about each other.
 If we want to go deeper than the typical icebreaker questions and be culturally responsive than we need to talk about student identities.
-Two excellent ways to explore identity are the Social Identity Wheel (example pic at the top of this post) and The Paseo or Circles of Identity These activities call for deep reflection on how students see themselves and the influences in their life.
+Two excellent ways to explore identity are the Identity Inventory (example at the top of this post) and The Paseo or Circles of Identity These activities call for deep reflection on how students see themselves and the influences in their life.
 These may be too personal to share out loud, especially during the first week, but it may be appropriate to ask for volunteer sharing with you (never mandate it).

 Another way to talk about identity is to show how visually biased we can be.
 Use 10 pics before and after people were asked to smile and 6 photographers, one man to discuss how what we see and how people portray themselves is only a small part of who they are.